• Skip to primary navigation

 Seriously, it's just so good!
 And as I mentioned, the best part is probably the fact that this recipe requires only a few ingredients and is ready in just 20 minutes.
 So it makes for a perfect appetizer, snack, or side with dinner on those busy days.

-You can even make it with this Korean tofu soup, Instant Pot sushi rice, or Din Tai Fung cucumber salad and make it more of a complete meal!
+You can even make it with these hibachi noodles, rice noodles, this Korean tofu soup, Instant Pot sushi rice, or this Din Tai Fung cucumber salad, making it a complete meal!
 That's what we like to make with it in our house anyway.

 Potato mochi cakes on a white serving tray with chopsticks next to the tray.